 When you are looking to find the right size generator to buy, you must consider the intended usage.
 You have to determine what items you want to power, like the number and type of electrical appliances.

-Heating and cooling appliances such as refrigerators and air conditioning unitsor the sump pump for your basement; for instance, tend to consume lots of power.
-You would therefore require a more powerful and usually larger generator to power such appliances.
-Conversely, if you just want to power the lights in your home or a small power tool, then a smaller generator would be fine.
+Heating and cooling appliances such as refrigerators and air conditioning units or the sump pump for your basement, for instance, tend to consume lots of power.
+You would therefore require a more powerful and usually larger generator to power such appliances simultaneously.
+Conversely, a smaller generator would be fine if you just want to power the lights in your home or a small power tool.

-When you will be powering the appliances is another important consideration.
+Now, that you have estimated the power demand, another important consideration to remember is when you power all these appliances.
 While you may add up the wattage of all your appliances/devices to determine what size of generator to get, it is important to understand that you will probably not be running some of them at the same time.

-You probably won’t be running your dishwasher, microwave, and TV at the same time.
+You probably won’t be running your power-hungry appliances like dishwasher, microwave, and TV at the same time.
 So, if you were to add up the wattage, you would probably end up getting a much larger generator than you really need.
-A better approach is therefore needed.
+Therefore, I would like to recommend you a much better approach to power your entire house.

 For instance, something else such as the microwave can be powered on when the dishwasher is off.
-If you use such an approach, you will find yourself actually avoiding paying extra for a larger output generator whose full power you may not need to utilize.
+If you use such an approach, you will find yourself actually avoiding paying extra for a larger output generator which full power you may not even need to utilize.
+It is not only economical but you can use selected electronics for an extended period during prolonged power outages.

 You need to make a list of all the appliances you would want to power in case of an outage taking the points above into consideration.
 Whether you decide to stick with the essentials or aim for full home coverage, it is important to be thorough with your list.

-It is important to get the right surge wattage and running wattage of the devices you plan to power to calculate accurate power needs.
+It is important to get the right surge wattage and running wattage of the electrical devices you plan to power to calculate accurate power needs.
 You should ideally do your calculations early on to have a better idea of what generator to buy.
-You will find all the required information about the starting watts and running wattage of your equipment at the following resources:
+You will find energy consumption listed at the following resources:

 Running Wattage